Dizzy Mystic Soup for the Rocker's Soul.

 "Wanderlost is a seamless and organic album which one can very well have on repeat for months and still continue to hear new things.
 Without a doubt, should you be into rock, alternative music, or progressive metal, Dizzy Mystics is a band to watch out for as they continue to make waves beyond Wanderlost, their near-perfect debut." - Canadian Beats Media.

-"With cuts like The Anti-Dream serving as a hip-shaking call to arms for all the alt. metal short wearers in the world sitting so perfectly alongside acoustic shred-fest Rester (Analogue Chameleon), there’s little to criticise here.
+"With cuts like The Anti-Dream serving as a hip-shaking call to arms for all the alt. metal short wearers in the world sitting so perfectly alongside acoustic shred-fest Rester (Analogue Chameleon), there’s little to criticize here.
 Heck, that might be because we’re still wrapping our heads around what the hell is going on.
 A journey you won’t soon forget." - Overdrive Magazine

 "If you are a fan of adventurous, very rhythmic prog rock then you've come to the right place at Dizzy Mystics.
 I have a candidate for my year list." - Rockportaal.nl